syncfusion-content/wpf-docs/wpf/Classic/TreeView/Root-lines-for-items-in-treeviewadv.md

 ---
 layout: post
-title: Root Lines for Items in TreeViewAdv
+title: Root Lines for Items in TreeViewAdv | Syncfusion
-description: Root Lines for Items in TreeViewAdv
+description: This section describes about how to display the Root Lines for Items in Wpf syncfusion TreeView(TreeViewAdv).
 platform: wpf
 control: TreeViewAdv
 documentation: ug